thanawat-bcr/passi-server/documents/README.md

 # Passi Business API Docs

-Courrntly, our API is an open endpoints which require no Authentication.
+Currntly, our API is an open endpoints which require no Authentication.
 To complete the verification process, you need to do a `QR Code verification` and followed by any of `Two-Factor Authentication`

 ## Endpoints for QR Code verification